wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 downgrade by calling `downgradeOwner()`, allocates an MSHR, and transits the state to the `_InvX` version.
 Otherwise, the event is completed immediately by calling `sendResponseDown()` and `cleanUpAfterRequest()`, and transiting the state to `S`.

+For `_Inv` and `_InvX` versions of `E` and `M`, the method handle them similarly as in `handleForceInv()`, namely, the downgrade is ordered after an ongoing `GETx` transaction, if the concurrent invalidation or downgrade is initiated by `GETx`.
+Otherwise, if the block has an owner, then an MSHR entry is allocated from the front entry, which orders the `FetchInvX` before the flush or eviction that caused the state, and `FetchInvX` will be retried when the concurrent invalidation or downgrades complete.

+If the current block has no owner, then no further downgrade is needed, and the stare simply transits to `S_Inv` (note that this case can only be reached if the states are of the `_Inv` versions, since `_InvX` suggests the existence of a upper level owner).
+The event completes immediately by calling `sendResponseDown()` and `cleanUpAfterRequest()`.